Albert C. Wagner Youth Correctional Facility

-The Albert C. Wagner Youth Correctional Facility is a detention facility, located on Ward Avenue in Chesterfield Township, New Jersey, United States.
+The Albert C. Wagner Youth Correctional Facility was a detention facility, located on Ward Avenue in Chesterfield Township, New Jersey, United States.
 It is named for state corrections official Albert C. Wagner.

 History

-First opened in 1934, the mixed-security facility is owned and operated by the New Jersey Department of Corrections.
-The facility houses violent young offenders, as well as those incarcerated on narcotics charges.
+First opened in 1934, the mixed-security facility is owned and was operated by the New Jersey Department of Corrections.
+The facility housed violent young offenders, as well as those incarcerated on narcotics charges.
 As of August 7, 2009, the prison had an inmate population of 1,235.

-The facility emphasizes vocational, academic and social programs as well as individual and group therapy, substance abuse treatment and psychiatric treatment.
-The Bureau of State Industries operates a metal fabrication shop at the facility.
+The facility emphasized vocational, academic and social programs as well as individual and group therapy, substance abuse treatment and psychiatric treatment.
+The Bureau of State Industries operated a metal fabrication shop at the facility.